imvbvidhu/Weather_app/README.md

 ### This Project is made using Vanilla Javascript and is a weather app project.

-### We are going to be using darksky api to pull all the necessary weather information you need.
-Darksky can be used free for up to 1000 api calls
+### This is going to be using darksky api to pull all the necessary weather information.

+### Uses navigator property of javascript and location property of browser inbuilt (again ,JS) to get longitude and latitude and then using API to display the weather in your area.